Aaron Greer teaches Sociology and Anthropology.

 Faculty Experts Directory

 Pacific University's outstanding faculty is comprised of professors who are prominent experts in their respective fields of study and research.
-News media members needing assistance in reaching an expert, or have a topic not listed, are encouraged to contact Joe Lang at firstname.lastname@example.org or 503-352-2902.
+News media members needing assistance in reaching an expert, or have a topic not listed, are encouraged to contact us at firstname.lastname@example.org.

-Professor Bove received his PhD from Boston University in 2007 and specializes in Victorian literature and culture, British Romanticism, critical theory, and film theory.
-He co-advises the English Club and Sigma Tau Delta English Honor Society.
+Professor Bove received his Ph.D. from Boston University and specializes in Victorian literature and culture, British Romanticism, and critical theory.

-Brendan D. Stamper's research is focused on projects that utilize comparative genomic, transcriptomic, and proteomic approaches to identify key pathways critical to propagating toxicologic and pathologic outcomes.
+Brendan Stamper's research is focused on projects that utilize comparative genomic, transcriptomic, and proteomic approaches to identify pathways critical to propagating or preventing liver injury.

 A professor in the English Department, Darlene Pagán teaches creative writing and contemporary literature.
 She is an Associate Editor in Poetry for Airlie Press, and her publications include poetry (Setting the Fires and Blue Ghosts) and essays.
 She's at work on a memoir, The Safest Place to Fall, as well as a novel.